How Much FAFSA Money Will I Get?

 Work-Study

 Federal work-study programs typically involve a part-time job on or off campus.
-Wages are set by the college but must meet minimum-wage requirements.
+Wages are typically set by the college but must meet minimum-wage requirements.
 Work-study schedules are intended to be structured around students’ classes.

 Federal Loans